-By establishing structural presumptions of illegality - an idea that originated with the U.S. Supreme Court's ruling in Philadelphia National Bank - the agencies can avoid protracted analysis and simply ban a set of mergers that the evidence overwhelmingly indicates are harmful to competition.
+By establishing structural presumptions of illegality - an idea that originated with the U.S. Supreme Court's 1963 ruling in Philadelphia National Bank - the agencies can avoid protracted analysis and simply ban a set of mergers that the evidence overwhelmingly indicates are harmful to competition.
 The 1968 guidelines largely take this approach and a growing number of experts have been calling for its resurrection.

-As economist John Kwoka has concluded, challenging mergers above certain thresholds of scale and market concentration almost never lead to false positives and unwarranted agency action.
+As economist John Kwoka has concluded, challenging mergers above certain thresholds of scale and market concentration almost never leads to false positives and unwarranted agency action.
 Based on his analysis of mergers that reduce the number of major competitors in an industry to six or fewer, he concludes that "reliance on structural criteria for a strong presumption of an anticompetitive outcome would make few errors."

 We recommend that the agencies establish multiple thresholds, any of which would create a presumption of illegality.
+These should include:

+- the absolute size of each company

+- the market share of each company

-These should include 1) the absolute size of the firms, 2) their combined market share, and 3) the number of major competitors left in the market.
+- the number of major competitors in the market (e.g., no mergers when there are 6 or fewer major competitors)

 A clear benefit of relying on bright-line structural limits is that doing so will end the need for the agencies to analyze claims of efficiencies before moving to block a merger.
 These claims are almost always false or misleading.
 They are also resource-intensive to analyze.
-At a time when the agencies are confronted with record numbers of mergers and an already highly concentrated economy, new guidelines should instruct enforcers to block mergers when there is no doubt that they will result in a significant increase in concentration and harm to competition.
+At a time when the agencies are confronted with record numbers of mergers and an already highly concentrated economy, mew guidelines should instruct enforcers to block mergers when there is no doubt that they will result in a significant increase in concentration and harm to competition.

 Finally, it's crucial that the agencies enforce these presumptions.
-Although the current merger guidelines recommended concentration levels at which enforcers should consider a merger challenge based on increases to HHI, the agencies challenge only a fraction of the mergers that meet this criteria.
+Although the current merger guidelines recommend concentration levels at which enforcers should consider blocking a merger, the agencies challenge only a small fraction of the mergers that meet this criteria.
 Most of these challenges are "extreme cases of mergers to duopoly" and the agencies have largely "abandoned merger enforcement in... high-to-moderately high concentration markets."
-137
+In the concentration markets."